treatlab/Task-demos/index.markdown

     }
 </style>

-This is a list of the neucognitive tasks employed and made by the TREAT lab at VCU.
+This is a list of the neucognitive tasks employed and made by the TREAT lab at Virginia Commonwealth University.

 <b>Risk and Ambiguity Task</b>